 Other low premium gold bullion coins include the Mexican 50 Pesos re-strikes and the Hungarian 100 Korona re-strikes.
 The most widely recognized low premium gold bullion coins are secondary-market South African Krugerrands.
 When new Krugerrands have to be imported, they carry premiums comparable to Gold Eagles and Gold Maple Leafs.

-The minimum orders for bullion purchases at CMIGS are five ounces of gold or platinum, ten ounces of palladium; 200 ounces of silver.
-Orders up to $20,000 may be accepted without a deposit.
+CMI Gold & Silver Inc. has no minimum order for gold bullion coins.
 Usually, payment by bank wire transfer is required for large orders.
-Sometimes, a deposit may be required before prices are locked in for large orders.
+Sometimes, a deposit may be required before prices are locked in.
 See Doing Business With CMIGS.